jingalls1217/opendatalakehouse/00_prereqs.md

 # 00_prereqs

-As part of the `Prerequisites`, we will walk through initial setup and configuration steps needed in your environment before we can proceed with the `Ingest` phase labs, including:
+As part of the `Prerequisites`, we will walk through the initial setup and configuration steps needed in your environment before we can proceed with the `Ingest` phase labs, including:

 - Set your **Workload Password** for your CDP user
+- Decide on a unique **Prefix** that will identify the databases you will create
 - Deploy a new Machine Learning (ML) project
 - Configure and deploy an Applied Machine Learning Prototype (AMP)